furplag/dns-challenge/README.md

 scripts to facilitate the creation of wildcard SSL certificates with [mod_md](https://github.com/icing/mod_md#mdchallengedns01) .

 > Note:
-> only supports Cloudflare DNS yet .
+> this scripts enables only to using with Cloudflare DNS, yet .

 ## Installation
 1. download them all , and put it somewhere .